DataDome

 The impact of credit card fraud can be severe.
 There’s the financial loss of the chargeback, plus chargeback fees inevitably coming your way, as well as the reputational loss that comes with credit card fraud.
 Even if it isn’t your fault, customers are unlikely to shop again at the place where they were defrauded.

-The first step for reducing your risk of credit card fraud is understanding what types of credit card fraud exist.
-Below are six types of credit card fraud that businesses are at risk of.
+The first step for reducing your risk of credit card fraud is understanding the different types of credit card fraud that businesses are at risk of.
 While this is by no means a comprehensive list, it covers the types of fraud most dangerous to your business.

 Credit card skimming is one of the few card-present types of fraud on this list.
 It involves the use of a physical device, called a skimmer, that is placed on top of ATMs, gas pumps, and other card readers to capture both someone’s credit card information and their PIN.
 Skimmers are hard to detect because they’re designed to blend in perfectly with the card reader itself.